Coding of billiards in hyperbolic 3-space: Preliminaries

-Let $\Pi$ be an ideal polyhedron in the hyperbolic space.
-We can reflect it across any of its faces and the same can be done for the reflections and so on.
-The collection of all such ideal polyhedrons with $\Pi$ generates a tessellation of $\mathbb{B}^3$.
-This method is commonly known as \emph{Katok-Zemlyakov unfolding method} and was given by \textsc{A.B.Katok} and \textsc{A.N.Zemlyakov} \cite{katok}.
-In case of a tetrahedron, its faces can be labeled as $1, 2, 3, 4$ in an arbitrary order.
-On reflecting about a face $i$, the labels on the corresponding faces change to $1^i,2^i,3^i, 4^i$.
-This terminology is retained in the same way for the ensuing reflections.
-The details of the unfolding technique in the context of hyperbolic plane is described in \cite{nagar}.
-This converts an ideal polyhedron in a hyperbolic space into a `tube' of isometric polyhedrons for a given trajectory in which the trajectory appears as a full geodesic.
-Thus a billiard trajectory in a polyhedron $\Pi$ can be \emph{unfolded} intuitively.
+Given an ideal polyhedron $\Pi$ in the hyperbolic space, we can produce a tessellation by reflecting $\Pi$ across each of its faces, and then repeating the process for the resulting reflections, indefinitely.
+This process yields a collection of ideal polyhedrons that cover $\mathbb{B}^3$, thereby tessellating it.
+This method is known as the \emph{Katok-Zemlyakov unfolding method}, developed by \texttt{A.B.
+Katok} and \texttt{A.N.
+Zemlyakov} \cite{katok}.
+In the case of a tetrahedron, its faces can be labeled arbitrarily as $1, 2, 3, 4$.
+When reflecting about a face $i$, the labels on the resulting faces are transformed to $1^i,2^i,3^i, 4^i$.
+This notation is retained consistently for subsequent reflections.

-When describing the trajectories of particles over time in a typical dynamical system, we often look at the state space at fixed intervals of time.
-This discretisation is studied under Symbolic Dynamics.
-Some symbols are assigned to the states which gives us a sequence that represents the trajectory discreetly.
-Although lot of information is lost while discretising the state space, still lot can be said about the trajectories while simplifying the analysis tools.
-Through this we are interested in the long time behaviour of the trajectories.
+The unfolding method transforms an ideal polyhedron in the hyperbolic space into a sequence of isometric polyhedrons, akin to a \say{tube.} Within this tube, a billiard trajectory appears as a full geodesic.
+This representation enables us to \emph{unfold} a billiard trajectory in $\Pi$ into an uninterrupted geodesic, providing an intuitive visualization of the trajectory's evolution.\\

+Symbolic Dynamics provides a robust framework to analyze the long-term behaviour of billiard trajectories.
+This field involves discretizing the state space of a dynamical system, replacing continuous trajectories with sequences of symbols that represent states of the system at discrete time intervals.
+Despite losing some detailed information, this discretization facilitates the analysis by simplifying the trajectories.